Pediatric Neurosurgery and Epilepsy Unit

 Sheba’s Holistic Approach to Healing

 We relate to all of our pediatric neurosurgery patients as whole people, and not just as a young patient with a specific medical problem.
 A collaborative team of doctors works together to ensure attention is given to all parts of healing, including the psychological, intellectual, social, and physical aspects.
 Each child and his/her family benefits from the expert skills and compassionate attitude of our pediatric specialists, such as neurosurgeons, radiologists, pathologists, oncologists, orthopedists, social workers, and coordinating nurses – all working conveniently under one roof.
-To provide the most comfortable and efficient experience possible, we assign a personal medical coordinator from the International Medical Tourism Division to assist every family.
+To provide the most comfortable and efficient experience possible, we assign a personal medical coordinator from the Global Patient Services to assist every family.